 I have consulted with numerous organizations including the US Department of Education; the American Institute for Research Great Teachers and Leaders Program; Stand for Children; the National Center for Assessment; Massachusetts, Georgia and New Jersey Departments of Education; Oxford University and the British government.
 I have also been a Lecturer at the University of Colorado where I taught Education Policy.
 I am proud to have been recognized repeatedly for my commitment to public service and the field of education as a Harry S. Truman Scholar, a British Marshall Scholar, and a Paul and Daisy Soros Fellow.
 Check out my two TEDx talks: The Future of Smart and Re-thinking the 3Rs.

 I hold a B.A. in philosophy and German, and a certification in early childhood, elementary and special education from Drew University.
 I completed my PhD at Oxford University examining holistic, liberatory education models that focus on whole child development, and then earned my JD from Harvard University where I focused on education law and policy, local government, and poverty law.

 I served as a Founding Board Member of Rocky Mountain Prep, a Pre-K – 6 charter school; and as Board Chair of the Rocky Mountain School of Expeditionary Learning, both public schools located in Denver, CO.
 I was part of the Denver Metro Chamber Leadership Foundation’s 2013 Leadership Denver class.
-I am currently working on a book about the transformation of education in America and globally, The Future of Smart, which will be available in December 2020.
+I am currently working on a book about the transformation of education in America and globally, The Future of Smart, which will be available in late summer 2021.